troygon/berlin-crime/README.md

 # Berlin's Crime Landscape

+## Executive Summary
+This project explores crime trends in Berlin from 2013 to 2022, aiming to provide insights into neighborhood safety for residents and the general public.
+As a non-German resident and parent living in Berlin, this analysis stems from a personal motivation to understand the city’s safety, especially with a young child, while addressing claims that link crime rates to migration.

+## Key Findings
+- **Mitte Leads in Crime:** Mitte consistently ranks as the district with the highest crime rate, largely due to its role as a hub for tourists and dense urban activity.
+- **Migration and Population Growth:** There is no direct correlation between increasing foreign populations and crime rates, challenging stereotypes and suggesting a need to investigate other contributing factors.
+- **Theft and Neighborhood Crime Dominate:** Theft and neighborhood-level crimes are the most common across all Berlin neighborhoods, particularly in high-density, tourist-heavy areas such as Alexanderplatz and Tiergarten Süd.
+- **Poverty Risk and Crime:** No clear relationship between district poverty risk and crime rates was observed, indicating that socio-economic factors may interact in more complex ways.

 ## Motivation:
 As a non-German resident of Berlin, I wanted to understand the city’s safety.
 Despite not experiencing crime personally, frequent news reports suggest rising crime rates.
 With a young son, I aim to identify safer districts and neighborhoods.
 Additionally, I seek to examine claims suggesting a correlation between rising crime rates and the influx of non-Germans into the city, as echoed by public sentiment and some political groups.